muammerbik/ai_voice_generator/README.md

 # ai_voice_generator

-I would like to share with you the "AI Voice Generator" application that I developed with Flutter.
-This application offers the ability to transform and personalize the voices of famous characters.
-At the beginning of the application, you are greeted with an animation followed by the "Onboarding" page.
-Then, the "Premium" page becomes visible.
-Depending on whether the user wants to make a purchase or not, the user has the chance to generate a certain number of voices for free.
-Afterwards, we are directed to the "Generate" page.
-On this page, you can write any text you desire, choose the character you want, and create a voice.
-From the "Settings" page, you can see how many attempts you have and the option to purchase premium if you wish.
-You can also share or download the created voice file on the "Audio Player" page.
+The "AI Voice Generator" app allows users to transform and personalize the voices of famous characters.
+The app enables users to convert text into the selected character's voice, providing a fun and creative way to generate voice files.
+Users have a certain number of free attempts and can access more features and attempts through a premium membership.
+The app features a user-friendly interface, offering options to listen to, share, or download the generated voice files.

 ## Used technologies
   - Restful Api